 A Journey Through Emotional Abuse

-God has walked with me the last 7 years, helping me write a book to help abused women called A Journey Through Emotional Abuse: From Bondage to Freedom.
-I wrote the book primarily for Christian women suffering from emotional abuse in their marriages.
+God walked with me for 7 years to help me write a book for abuse victims called A Journey Through Emotional Abuse: From Bondage to Freedom.
+I wrote the book primarily for women suffering from emotional abuse in their marriages, but the book can be used for men as well.
 Click here to find the book.

 I began writing as a way to heal from the abuse I had suffered in my own twenty-year marriage.
 Because my husband didn’t beat me, I didn’t realize I was being abused.
 I only knew I was extremely unhappy.
 When I tried to talk to my husband about my feelings, he discounted them, and denied any responsibility he played in our difficult marriage.
 Whatever was occurring was my fault.
 If I would just be a better wife, everything would be fine.

-The problem was, I couldn’t be good enough.
+The problem was, I could never be good enough.
 What made him happy one day would make him furious the next.
 The day after that, he would claim the argument from the day before had never taken place.
 He tried to make me think I was going crazy.

 Dealing with his rages was difficult.
 But, the silent treatment was worse.
 He became an expert at pretending that I didn’t exist in my own home.
 At times, he wouldn’t speak to me, look at me, or even acknowledge my existence for a month at a time.

-During this time I did everything I possibly could to hold our marriage together.
+During those years I did everything I possibly could to hold our marriage together.
 I was determined to NEVER get divorced, NO MATTER WHAT.
 I wanted to honor the vows I had made to my husband and to the Lord.
 God strengthened me, and walked beside me every day, PRAISE HIM!!
 My husband twisted verses of the Bible against me, making me more confused and miserable.

 Then one day, he hit me, and I decided to go to my pastor for help.
 Long story short, my pastor didn’t help, but made things worse.
 My husband’s abuse escalated, and my pastor didn’t hold him accountable for his actions.